Support Us Button Widget

 Table of Contents

-We can’t think of a better way to soak in Raleigh’s greenspace than spending some time on links.
-Whether you’re looking to connect outdoors with friends or you’re honing in on that perfect shot, here are 18 golf courses to make a tee time in and around the City of Oaks.
+We can’t think of a better way to soak in Raleigh’s greenspace than spending some time on the links.
+Whether you’re looking to connect outdoors with friends or you’re honing in on that perfect shot, here are 21 golf courses to make a tee time in and around the City of Oaks.

 Public courses

-Knights Play, 2512 Ten Ten Rd, Apex | A great beginners course, this practice facility features 27 holes and a fully-illuminated par-three course + 60-station driving range for players to enjoy at night, too.
+Knights Play, 2512 Ten Ten Rd., Apex | A great beginners course, this practice facility features 27 holes and a fully-illuminated par-three course + 60-station driving range for players to enjoy at night, too.

 Heritage Golf Course, 1250 Heritage Club Ave., Ste.
 1, Wake Forest | Take your best shot at this challenging, yet all-level friendly course.